 The “spousal equivalent” of any accredited investor definition.

 I do not qualify as an accredited investor

 Based on the above scenarios, I do not qualify as an accredited investor.

 CLICK TO LISTEN AND FOLLOW

 - or -

-Join our Community Mailing List to receive additional content each month, including Ted’s recent blog post on Wash U’s record-breaking annual returns.
+Join our Community Mailing List to receive additional content each month, including Ted’s recent blog on the future of private equity.

 - or -